Coming this weekend: Detroit Autorama 2012 and the Ridler Award

 [Updated Feb.
 20, 2012] With 3 of the 4 events already completed for 2012, that leaves the 2012 Detroit Autorama.
 The Ridler Award, named in honor of Don Ridler - early promoter of the Autorama, is already unique.
 This year’s event will be February 24, 25 and 26.

 Let’s go over the rules once again for the Ridler Award: Originally given to the Best Vehicle first-time shown, the Ridler Award has matured over the last forty years to reflect new ideas, changing designs and concepts.
 The award emphasizes three elements as criteria for the judges: creativity, engineering and workmanship.

-Truth is, any contender who forgets those three elements should not even bother participating.
+Truth is any contender who forgets those three elements should not even bother participating.
 That’s why it is advised on the Autorama website that anyone building a vehicle for Ridler competition should post those words on their garage wall; keeping them in the forefront of the project.
 After all, only the vehicle that best represents those three areas will win the Ridler Award.

 In addition, there are two hard-fast rules that all entries must meet.
 They are as follows:

 1. The vehicle must make its first public showing at the Detroit Autorama.
 In other words, no other public shows.
 The only exposure allowed are those to develop interest or to gain sponsorship and which give credit to suppliers and/or sponsors, magazine and video build-up coverage is allowed.
-No articles, video footage or stories with photos of the vehicle in finished form will be allowed until after the award has been presented.
+No articles, video footage or stories with photos of the vehicle in the finished form will be allowed until after the award has been presented.